jxtngx/lightning-lab/README.md

 ## Overview

 Lightning Pod is a template Python environment, tooling, and system architecture for artificial intelligence and machine learning projects using the [Lightning.ai](https://lightning.ai) ecosystem.
-The project culminates with a [Dash UI](https://01gcfpsrmb3cb4x9bc6sqvhazs.litng-ai-03.litng.ai/view/home) deployed to the Lightning Cloud platform.
+The project culminates with a Dash UI (shown below) [deployed to the Lightning Cloud platform](https://lightning.ai/JustinGoheen).

 ![](assets/dash_ui.png)